moveslikejaekyu/Inspirations/README.md

  - Smoking room

 I have one cafe that i usally go to study near my home. </br>
-This cafe is consisted with 2 floor - 1F is for cashier and 2F is for seats and smoking room. </br>
+This cafe is consisted with 2 floors - 1F is for cashier and 2F is for seats and smoking room. </br>
 Because i am a smoking person, i need to smoke regularly even more when i'm studying(Just for encouraging concentration haha). </br>
 For me, Smoking time gives many good affects. </br>
 Usally it gives me a break time, relieves my stess, organizes my thought and sometimes gives me an opportunity for deep thinking.